 Tom Mendelsohn – Principal

-During more than twenty-five years of work focused on the third sector, Tom has developed management expertise including organizational development, strategic planning and facilitation.
-He coaches executives, and helps boards and leaders to plan more effectively and build strong management systems and habits.
-Tom believes that one of the scarcest, most valuable, and too often overlooked resources of an organization is the finite time and attention of staff and board leadership.
-He will help you make the best use of time devoted to planning and leadership meetings.
-Tom also brings experience in the technical aspects of management including information systems, financial management, and business process re-engineering.
+In more than thirty years serving the third sector, Tom has developed management expertise spanning organizational development, strategic planning and facilitation.
+He has coached executives, and helped boards and leaders to plan more effectively and build strong management systems and habits.
+Tom believes the finite time and attention of staff and board leadership represent some of the scarcest, most valuable, often overlooked resources.
+He helps managers make the best use of time devoted to planning and leadership meetings.
+Tom also brings experience in more technical aspects of management such as information systems, financial management, and business processes.

 Before founding MGA with Julia Gittleman in 1999, Tom was a teacher and an outdoor educator, and spent nine years with the American Cancer Society.
 His time there included serving as Chief Information Officer of the New England Division and both serving on and leading projects for the ACS Nationally.